Mikihero/BetterCoinflips/README.md

   one_ammo_logicer_message: You got gun.
   # The message broadcast to a player when they receive an SCP-2176 from the coin.
   lightbulb_message: You got a shiny lightbulb!
+  # The message broadcast to a player when they receive a pink candy from the coin.
+  pink_candy_message: You got a pretty candy!
   # The message broadcast to a player when they get their hp reduced by 30% by the coin.
   h_p_reduction_message: Your hp got reduced by 30%.
   # The message broadcast to a player when they get teleported to Class D cells by the coin.